coderahul-5357/static-portfolio/README.md

 This project is open source and available under the MIT License.

-## ✨ Acknowledgments
+## ✨ Author

 - Created with ❤️ by Endla Rahul
-- Inspired by modern web design trends
-- Special thanks to all open-source projects used

----
+- Builder of models and ideas
+- AI ML Enthusiast

 **Last Updated**: March 6, 2026